List of Camp Lazlo characters: Raj

-Rajesh "Raj" is a cautious, timid Indian elephant who speaks with a distinct Indian accent.
+Rajesh "Raj" (voiced by Jeff Bennett) is a cautious, timid Indian elephant who speaks with a distinct Indian accent.
 Born in India, Raj is one of Lazlo's bunkmates and best friends in the Jelly Bean Cabin at Camp Kidney and is seen spending most of his time with Lazlo and Clam; as said above, the three are collectively known as the "Jelly Trio."
 He is the smartest of the Jelly Beans.
 Raj has dreams of becoming a famous DJ.
-Jeff Bennett voiced Raj.

 The Raj character design appeared in many of Joe Murray's sketchbooks; the Raj design appeared as a character in "Family Pop," a web series written by Murray.
 When Murray created Camp Lazlo, he wanted one of the main characters to be Indian and decided that Raj would make a good choice.
 Murray thought about an Indian elephant and its personality, and "that's how we got Raj."
 When the network asked Murray to choose only one character for an accent, Murray chose Raj over Lazlo and gave him an Indian accent.
 Originally Murray created Raj with a massive overbite, creating a "spitty" noise; he decided to remove the trait as he felt it made the voice difficult to understand.